Some links in this post may be affiliate links

 Lucerna Begonia requires an average warmth of 18-240C with a minimum of 130C to thrive.
 It cannot tolerate temperatures below this range as it is not cold hardy.
 Keep it away from cold drafts to avoid sudden drops in temperature as they can cause reduced growth and leaf drop.

 Begonia lucerna prefers a humidity of 60-70% for its optimum growth.
-To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Very low humidity can result in brown leaf tips and edges.
+To uplift humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Do not mist the plant as wetting the leaves may lead to fungal infestations.
-Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.
+Ensure that there is good airflow to minimize fungal diseases.

 Begonia lucerna grows best in medium to bright indirect light.
-Keep it away from direct sunlight as it can scorch the leaves.
+Keep it away from direct sunlight to prevent scorching of the leaves, causing brown edges.

-Regularly rotate the pot to ensure that the plant receives light from all sides for an even growth and prevent leggy growth.
+Regularly rotate the pot to ensure that the plant receives light from all sides for a balanced growth and prevent legginess.

 Feed Begonia lucerna every 2-3 weeks during the growing period with a balanced, liquid fertilizer for a lush growth.